raghadalquran/learning-journal/read02.md

 ##### pwd #####
 print working directory
 #### when you want to write in the file do this echo "what you want to write" > filename. ####
-and i read more than this.
+And i read more than this.